*Please note that this blog post gets updated regularly.

 New York/New Jersey:

 This was the first trip of many to come for just my sister and me.
 We were young girls, me in my teens, my sister in her early twenties and we were so excited to see the Big Apple.
 My first memory of New York was seeing Manhattan for the first time from the plane.
-I honestly hadn’t seen a skyline like that before and we certainly don’t have such impressive urban skyscrapers here in California, just company few story buildings.
+I honestly hadn’t seen a skyline like that before and we certainly don’t have such impressive urban skyscrapers here in California, but we can boast many company “campuses”.
 In New York, we stayed in Long Island.
 If you can afford it, then stay in Manhattan and I highly recommend that.
 The family we stayed with showed us around the city, but we didn’t see much and they didn’t know much about Manhattan as well.
 We kinda figured out the traffic situation and subway system as we visited place to place.
 Some of the sights I remember seeing are the Metropolitan Museum, the Empire State Building, and the Twin Towers.
 I didn’t see much of anything else and because of that, I want to go back.
 However, I regret to say how much I would miss those towers.
 Nothing there impressed me more.
 We were like little kids in a candy store when visiting the twin towers.
 It’s a tragedy people can’t visit them anymore.
 The family also took us on a day trip to Atlantic City in New Jersey.
 We walked on the pier, smelled the sweet sea air, and took a nice break from the craziness called The New York City.

 For my 2018 New York City trip, see HERE.